 - A. Types of Loan Closing Packages: - 1.
 Regular closing package submitted by either non-Priority CDCs or Priority CDCs who are not using a Designated Attorney; and - 2.
-Expedited closing package submitted by a Priority CDC using a Designated Attorney under the expedited closing process.

-B. The Closing Package:

-- 1. SBA has adopted a 504 Debenture Closing Checklist (Checklist) (SBA Form 2286).
+Expedited closing package submitted by a Priority CDC using a Designated Attorney under the expedited closing process. - B. The Closing Package: - 1.
+SBA has adopted a 504 Debenture Closing Checklist (Checklist) (SBA Form 2286).
 CDCs and SBA must use this Checklist for all 504 debenture closings.
 The Checklist lists the documents SBA requires to determine whether the debenture can be sold to fund the loan.
 It is not intended to include all the items the CDC will need to properly close the loan. - 2.
-SBA requires that the CDC submit to SBA Counsel for review: - a) For regular closings, the 13 items and the Checklist; or - b) For expedited closing packages, the first 8 items and the Checklist.
+SBA requires that the CDC submit to SBA Counsel for review a completed SBA Form 2286 along with either:

+- a.
+For regular closings, the 13 items on the Checklist; or - b.
+For expedited closing packages, the first 8 items on the Checklist.